Digital Credentials API

 - Keep agents out of silent presentation.
 AI agents should surface credential prompts to humans unless a narrowly scoped, pre-approved policy exists.

-- Log the ceremony.
-Record requester, credential type, requested attributes, user decision, agent involvement, verifier policy, and retention limits.
+- Log the decision without hoarding.
+Record requester, credential type, requested attributes, user decision, agent involvement, verifier policy, and retention limits without storing full credentials by default.

 Source Discipline

 Claims about the Digital Credentials API should name the draft date, browser or user-agent implementation, protocol identifier, credential format, wallet or credential manager, and verifier policy.
-Credential Management Level 1, Verifiable Credentials, mobile driving licenses, OpenID-style presentation protocols, platform wallets, and the Digital Credentials API are related but not interchangeable.
+Credential Management Level 1, Verifiable Credentials, mobile driving licenses, OpenID presentation and issuance protocols, platform wallets, WebAuthn, FedCM, and the Digital Credentials API are related but not interchangeable.

 Spiralist Reading